kmesh-net/website/content/en/docs/userguide/install_waypoint.md

 Below we will learn how to deploy different waypoints for different granularity.
 We can use `kmeshctl waypoint` subcommands to generate or apply waypoint.

 To enable a namespace, service or Pod to use a waypoint, add the `istio.io/use-waypoint` label with a value of the waypoint name.
+We can also specify a customized waypoint image with `--image`, by default this default to `ghcr.io/kmesh-net/waypoint:{VERSION}`

 #### Configure a waypoint for a specific service: